 The voters of the East Naples Fire Control and Rescue District and Golden Gate Fire Control and Rescue District elected to merge to form the Greater Naples Fire Rescue District on November 4, 2014.
 Implementation of the merger was complete on January 1, 2015.
-The Greater Naples Fire Rescue District has applied for and been accepted to allow future employees to join the Florida Retirement System (FRS).
+The Greater Naples Fire Rescue District has applied for and been accepted to allow all future employees to join the Florida Retirement System (FRS).
 Therefore, the District by motion on November 18, 2014 voted to close this Plan to new participants.
-Effective March 1, 2015, FRS issued ballots to allow members to choose to join FRS.
+Effective March 1, 2015, FRS issued ballots to allow Plan members to choose to join FRS or remain in this Plan.
 As such, on March 10, 2015, the Board of Fire Commissioners officially voted (Resolution 2015-04) to change the name of the Plan to Greater Naples Fire Rescue District Firefighters' Pension Plan.
-Also on March 10, 2015, the Fire Commission passed Resolution 2015-05 levying an excise tax on property insurance policies with the District's boundaries and passed Resolution 2015-06 to implement certain updated IRS requirements for the Plan.
+Also on March 10, 2015, the Fire Commission passed Resolution 2015-05 levying an excise tax (State Insurance Premium Tax) on property insurance policies within the District's boundaries to fund this Plan and passed Resolution 2015-06 to implement certain updated IRS requirements for the Plan.